Postgraduate Diploma in Business Information Systems

 The Postgraduate Diploma in Business Information Systems (PGDipBIS) consists of 120 points which is made up of eight courses (15 points each).

-The qualification contains both Information Systems and Business components.
-Eight courses can be chosen from:
+The programme contains both Information Systems and Business components.

 Information Systems elective courses

-The Postgraduate Diploma of Business Information Systems will provide students with the skills, knowledge and competencies to undertake entry-level Information Systems-related roles within an organisation, such as those of business analyst, business process analyst, and business intelligence analyst.
+The Postgraduate Diploma of Business Information Systems will provide students with the skills, knowledge, and competencies to undertake entry-level Information Systems-related roles within an organisation, such as those of a business analyst, business process analyst, and business intelligence analyst.

 - Read what other UC postgraduate students have gone on to achieve in their studies and careers in our student and graduate profiles.